LoufaSupreme/TopCellar/README.md

 - [x] Ability to delete contacts
 - [x] Ability to edit existing contacts
 - [x] Automatically create new customers if a contact is associated with a customer that doesn't yet exist
+- [ ] Show customer notes on click or hover
 - [ ]

 ### KPIs Page